yxLOL/yxLOL.github.io/_posts/2022-01-01-chinese-ta.md

 [And here's a song list I doubt if I can update, since I listen to German songs almost exclusively these days](https://yxlol.github.io/yx/resources/2022-05-14-chinese-song-list.html)

 Before you delve into the sea of information, I want to apologize if you find it overwhelming.
-I do have the habit of clustering information (so whatever I found that's relevant and worth looking at by my standard), I would put them together.
+I do have the habit of clustering information (so whatever I found that's relevant and worth looking at by my standard, I would put them together).
 So feel free to ignore whatever you are not interested in.
 You **don't** need these information **at all** to learn Chinese. (that's why I call it informal)

 I hope you find some of them helpful.
 And again, feel free to request materials, because I do enjoy finding random information...